 First of all, I created a complete step by step guide that walks you through the exact details needed to build a load bearing straw bale structure.

 Secondly, the delivery of the course is truly unique.
 It’s set up in a day by day breakdown of the process that allows you to properly allocate the time you will need to build the exact structure used as a teaching piece in the DVD.
 It is the perfect practice structure for anyone interested in building their own home.

-The bottom line is that this DVD isn’t a “wouldn’t it be nice if you could build a home like this” approach like so many other resources.
-It’s completely step-by-step, both in the content and
+The bottom line is that this video isn’t a “wouldn’t it be nice if you could build a home like this” approach like so many other resources.
+It’s completely step-by-step, both in content and the delivery.

 Question: When is the course going to be released?